Pupil Premium Grant Statement - The Harefield Academy 2020-21

-Additional funding funding is also available for children of parents serving in the military.
+Additional funding is also available for children of parents serving in the military.

 Who Is Responsible for Effective use of Pupil Premium?

-At The Harefield Academy all staff effectively contribute to the positive progress of our disadvantaged students through; clear focus on students with disadvantage, robust faciliatation of high attendance, CPD highlighting use of best practice; areas of concern etc.; highly effective Pastoral communication systems, including supportive communication with parents/carers.
+At The Harefield Academy all staff effectively contribute to the positive progress of our disadvantaged students through; clear focus on students with disadvantage, robust faciliatation of high attendance, CPD highlighting use of best practice, areas of concern etc., highly effective pastoral communication systems, including supportive communication with parents/carers.

 Key to our expectation to maximise outcomes is the provision of high quality teaching informed by the use of data which is scrutinised by staff at all levels; teacher, departmental, SLT and Governors.